 Meet the Streams Team

 Project Coordinator – Seija Deschenes – is currently employed through Manitoulin Streams as the Project Coordinator and has been in the position since January 2007.
 She graduated from Laurentian University with an Honors B.Sc. in Biology and has been working in the field of science for 24 years.
 She has worked for a variety of government and non-profit organizations such as the Ministry of Natural Resources, and Department of Fisheries and Oceans, Cooperative Freshwater Ecology Unit and Ducks Unlimited conducting fish and wildlife studies; invertebrate and water quality surveys; as well as restoration and rehabilitation projects.
-To date as the Project Coordinator, she has been able to leverage close to $3.0 million dollars in committed funds and in-kind support from various partners.
+To date as the Project Coordinator, she has been able to leverage close to $5.0 million dollars in committed funds and in-kind support from various partners.

 Assistant Project Coordinator/Tourism & Educational Coordinator - Susanne Meert - Started in 2011 with Manitoulin Streams.
 Susanne moved to the island in 2008 from London Ontario.
-She graduated from Westervelt College with honours in the Medical Administration program, has recently obtained her Wildlife & Forestry Conservation diploma and has many years experience as a leader in the property management field.
+She graduated from Westervelt College with honours in the Medical Administration program, has recently obtained her Wildlife & Forestry Conservation diploma as well as her Police Science and has many years experience as a leader in the property management field.
 Susanne has spent many years volunteering with the Wildlife Federation and is an avid nature, animal and horse person.
 In developing the tourism sector of Manitoulin Streams, Sue is now bringing further awareness to the work that is being undertaken by the organization to tourists, school classroom settings and events.
 Susanne is now also the "Deer Save" Coordinator for Manitoulin Island.